 You sound Livid Janet?
 "Yes I Am!" like most decent people Are!

-And be it Known that Bunnings have been VERY RESISTENT to Professional Requests to Remove Gazanias from their Range after being Informed about the Massive Damage they do - they flatly Refused - We should All Inundate them with Complaint Calls.
+And be it Known that Bunnings have been VERY RESISTENT to Professional Requests to Remove Gazanias from their Range - after being Informed about the Massive Damage they do - they flatly Refused.
+We should All Inundate their Corporate Number with Complaint Calls.
 Yes indeed we should!